 Employees are increasingly using their own devices as the mobile workforce grows in importance.
-A Computing Technology Industry Association study found that 84 percent of professionals surveyed use their smartphones for work, but only 22 percent of their companies had a formal mobility policy.
-The upshot of this mobile shift is that corporate networks will be increasingly vulnerable, unless these devices are reined in with a BYOD enterprise program.
+The outcome of this mobile shift is that corporate networks will be increasingly vulnerable, unless these devices are reined in with a BYOD enterprise program.

 If your company lacks a mobility policy, consider incorporating the following five elements into your BYOD program to save time and money.

 Eliminating risky end user behavior through clear BYOD policies saves IT expenses right off the bat.
 Some of the most salient points to cover in writing include:

 Prohibited devices, such as jailbroken phones

 Procedures for lost or stolen devices, including the possibility of wiping out all data on a device

 Privacy disclosures, such as what personal information the enterprise has access to on a device

 Some of these issues, like whether the company can legally wipe out data on a device they do not own, should be cleared with your human resources and legal departments to minimize the risk of lawsuits.

 It is not enough to have employees sign off that they have read the policies – formal classroom or online training is recommended to ensure comprehension and compliance – especially for less tech-savvy workers who might not understand that seemingly innocent actions can expose the company to risks.

 Make sure your security software can be painlessly installed on new devices.
 Cloud-based services do this particularly well and are typically available on a per-user subscription model, which saves money by protecting only what is needed at any given time.